Last reviewed 20 April 2021

 In all cases the use of PPE should be supported by effective hand hygiene.

-The guidance is accompanied by a pair of posters demonstrating how to put PPE on and take it off in service users’ homes.
+The guidance is also accompanied by a pair of posters demonstrating how to put PPE on and take it off in service users’ homes.

 Visiting care homes